 Info: After viewing Callaway Gardens Fantasy in Lights, sit around Robin Lake Beach and enjoy Twas The Night before Christmas and The Nativity, light and sound shows.
 Although technically not a live nativity, it does enticing passers-by to stop, reflect and enjoy.

 Info: A Live Nativity will be set up so you can remember the “Reason for the Season.”
 Spend time with family and friends being thankful for what God has given us and enjoy activities that will bring families and friends together!
 There will be a Marshmallow Roast, Wool Jump and other Holiday activities that are FREE with admission to the farm!

 130 Gordon Commercial Dr., LaGrange, GA 30240 | (706) 885-0363

 Dates: Fridays and Saturdays in December 2017

 Info: During the month of December, trace the journey of Mary and Joseph as they travel from Nazareth to Bethlehem.
 In addition, the Center has a ‘Two Different Kings” light and sound show which contrasts the difference between the world of King Herod and King Jesus.
 In addition to the holiday season events, The Biblical History Museum is a fabulous place to go back in time to ancient Israel.
 It’s very interactive and kid friendly.

 Bonus: Three Hundred Global Nativity Scenes.
 While not a live event, it is something spectacular!
-For the twentieth holiday season, The Episcopal Church of the Epiphany presents an exhibit of nativity scenes from around the world from Saturday, December 5 and Sunday, December 6 and from Wednesday, December 9 through Sunday, December 13.
+For the twentieth holiday season, The Episcopal Church of the Epiphany presents an exhibit of nativity scenes from around the world from December 9 through December 17, 2017.
 Over the years, the exhibit has grown to over 300 crèches.
 From the elegant to the eccentric, the birth scenes are sculpted in materials ranging from carved wood to volcanic ash.